 Oyster Creek Park | Combining Spectacular Beauty & Art

 Entering the central part of the park, one first has to cross over a bridge.
-Looking down into Oyster Creek there are always large groupings of turtles swimming just below the bridge.
-In case you are unaware, a grouping of turtles is called a bale.
+Looking down into Oyster Creek there are groupings of turtles swimming just below the bridge.
+In case you are unaware, a gathering of turtles is called a bale.
 Don’t you feel smarter now?
-I have a feeling that many people probably feed them which is why they congregate there.
+I have a feeling that many people probably feed them, which is why they congregate there.

 The splashing of the water fountain and beautiful pond with little waterfalls flowing over the rocks greeted us.
-It is such a pretty man made feature in this park.
+It is such a pretty man-made feature in this park.

-We had a choice of walks and decided to first take the Oyster Creek trail.
-We walked the entire Oyster Creek Trail which has markers every quarter mile.
+We had a choice of walks and decided first to take the Oyster Creek Trail.
+We walked the entire Oyster Creek Trail, which has markers every quarter mile.
 The paved asphalt trail runs along Oyster Creek and is only 2.25 miles in length.
-It is not a loop trail so walking back we doubled that mileage.
+It is not a loop trail, so walking back we doubled that mileage.

-By viewing these photos it is easy to tell that the trail is smooth and easy for just about anyone to enjoy.
-However precautions must still be taken!
+By viewing these photos, it is easy to tell that the trail is smooth and easy for just about anyone to enjoy.
+However, precautions must still be taken!
 Several signs posted throughout the park warn of the possibility of snakes and alligators being present.

-Some people approaching us gave us the tip to look for the alligator about 100 yards from where we were on the trail.
-Thanks to them we spotted it!
+Some people approaching us gave us a tip to look for the alligator about 100 yards from where we were on the trail.
+Thanks to them, we spotted it!
 Don’t let this photo fool you into thinking that we were so close to it.
 I used my zoom lens on my camera and did some cropping of the photo to make it appear so visible.
 Had we not been told to look for it we could easily have thought that it was just a log on the banks of Oyster Creek.

-Heading back to the open spaces and Water Garden Loop this was our view from the Oyster Creek Trail.
+Heading back to the open spaces and Water Garden Loop, this was our view from the Oyster Creek Trail.

 If you wish to see more of what Sebastien “Mr. D” Boileau has created here in Houston be sure and check out the Biscuit Paint Wall.

 There were some marvelous bronze sculptures scattered along the Water Garden Loop area of the park.
 Everyone viewing these bronze sculptures have the Levin family to thank for their donations.
 The sculptures add much to the enjoyment of the park.

 We would see several more art pieces as we traversed this trail.
-I am not sure if these latter art pieces are permanent or just temporary.
-Apparently other art pieces have been shown in this Oyster Creek Park in the past.
+I am not sure if these recent art pieces are permanent or just fleeting.
+Other art pieces have been shown in this Oyster Creek Park in the past.

 There are vast expanses of lawn areas in this part of the park.
-Dogs were being walked and children were playing on those grassy lawn expanses.
+Dogs were being walked, and children were playing on those grassy lawn expanses.

-Of course anyone going to Oyster Creek Park on a nice day can spread a cloth upon the grass and have an impromptu picnic in an area of their choice.
+Of course, anyone going to Oyster Creek Park on a beautiful day can spread a cloth upon the grass and have an impromptu picnic in an area of their choice.
 As we started our walk around the Water Garden Loop, we spotted this guy taking it easy in a hammock strung between two trees.

-In places kids as well as adults were balancing on the rocks and in some cases walking from rock to rock across the water feature.
+In places, kids, as well as adults, were balancing on the rocks and in some cases walking from rock to rock across the water feature.
 No swimming or wading is allowed.

 Benches and picnic tables along with the stage/pavilion are in place along this scenic waterway.
-We spent some time munching on some peanut butter crackers and sipping water while relishing the delightful scenery from a bench overlooking the water.
+We spent some time munching on some peanut butter crackers and sipping water while relishing the delightful scenery from a bench overlooking the landscape.
 That was our spur-of-the-moment lunch that day.